 Los Angeles County settled civil suits related to the attacks with a payment of $7.5 million to Mulligan and Winkler’s family.
 That payout was one of the major contributors to a surge in the amount West Hollywood and other cities that contract with the Sheriff’s Department must pay for insurance to cover damages awarded to victims of police misconduct.
 West Hollywood’s insurance payment increased from $550,000 in the 2015 fiscal year to $1.46 million in the 2019 fiscal year — a 166% increase.
 The City of West Hollywood pays the L.A.
 County Sheriff’s Department a total of $18.9 million for public safety services.

 U.S. District Judge Dolly Gee in April 2015 ordered the Sheriff’s Department to produce a “corrective action plan” as part of the settlement of the lawsuit.
 After multiple requests, the Sheriff’s Department released to WEHOville a heavily redacted “corrective action” plan that doesn’t reveal what actions were taken.

-To date, the Sheriff’s Department has not complied with WEHOville’s request more than eight months ago for information regarding possible disciplinary action taken against Deputy Baldivia.
-WEHOville has written a letter to Valdivia to protest that violation of the state’s public information laws and sent copies to City Manager Paul Arevalo, Mayor John D’Amico, and L.A.
+To date, the Sheriff’s Department has not complied with WEHOville’s request more than eight months ago for information regarding possible disciplinary action taken against Deputy Valdivia.
+WEHOville has written a letter to Villanueva to protest that violation of the state’s public information laws and sent copies to City Manager Paul Arevalo, Mayor John D’Amico, and L.A.
 County Supervisor Sheila Kuehl.
 Kuehl’s office forwarded the letter to the Civilian Oversight Commission.
 Neither Arevalo nor D’Amico has made any statement about it.
 WHMC LLC, the parent company of WEHOville, currently is trying to secure a lawyer to bring a pro bono lawsuit against Villanueva and the Sheriff’s Department for its violation of the public information laws.